-DRESS CODE 9.4
+9.4 DRESS CODE

-- 9.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 9.4.2 Policies contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to. - 9.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel. responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate: - ISP issued scrubs are the official uniform of Forensic Services.
+- 9.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 9.4.2 Policies contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to.

+9.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate:

+- ISP issued scrubs are the official uniform of Forensic Services.
 ISP issued scrubs are the only allowable "casual dress" in ISP laboratories or ISP administrative buildings.
 Jeans are acceptable for field services response and ISP approved casual dress days.
+Field services may also wear BDU pants, plain color or crime scene issued shirts.
 Pants shall be in good condition with no holes and no stains.
 See ISP grooming and dress policy. - Polo shirts are acceptable for wear in the laboratory.
 They shall be in good condition with no holes or stains.
-T-shirts are not acceptable. - Shoes (conservative in appearance) shall be protective of the feet, • provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - This dress code applies to Forensic Evidence Specialists (FES).
+T-shirts are not acceptable. - Shoes (conservative in appearance) shall be protective of the feet, provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - This dress code applies to Forensic Evidence Specialists (FES).